jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-20.md

-It is not because it covers as many meanings as there are combinations between all the possible definitions of the concept “people” (demos, the Roman populus) and all the possible definitions of the concept “to rule” (kratein), and because these definitions are not independent of the argument 9 In particular it is not true that democracy will always safeguard freedom of conscience better than autocracy.
+It is not because it covers as many meanings as there are combinations between all the possible definitions of the concept “people” (demos, the Roman populus) and all the possible definitions of the concept “to rule” (kratein), and because these definitions are not independent of the argument about democracy.

+9 In particular it is not true that democracy will always safeguard freedom of conscience better than autocracy.
 Witness the most famous of all trials.
 Pilate was from the standpoint of the Jews, certainly the representative of autocracy.
 Yet he tried to protect freedom.
 And he yielded to a democracy.
-10 See below, ch. xxiii.
-Socialism and Democracy244
-about democracy.

 As regards the first concept, the populus in the constitutional sense may exclude slaves completely and other inhabitants partially; the law may recognize any number of status between slavery and full or even privileged citizenship.
 And irrespective of legal discrimination,